Trump says Fed raising rates was a mistake: CNBC

 "And I could see 5,000 to 10,000 points more on the Dow.
 But that was a killer when they raised the rate.
 It was just a big mistake."

-U.S. gross domestic product increased at a 2.1per cent annualized rate in the third-quarter of 2019.
+U.S. gross domestic product increased at a 2.1 per cent annualised rate in the third-quarter of 2019.

 Trump nominated Jerome Powell in late 2017 to succeed Janet Yellen as the Fed chair, but he soured on the former lawyer and investment banker in 2018 after Powell steered the Fed through a series of rate increases.